NNPDF/nnpdf/doc/sphinx/source/vp/developer.rst

 places.

 These are used as a basis for doing everything else.
-For implementing new functionality see :ref:`tut_newaction`.
+For implementing new functionality see :ref:`addvpplots`.

 Unfortunately, the objective of making `validphys` easy means that the complexity of getting things to just work is translated into